JoaoHenriqueBarbosa/MemBot/README.md

 - AI Model: Gemma2 by default, but can be changed in the `packages/server/.env` file
 - Containerization: Docker

-While the project aims to implement many features from scratch (see [Project Philosophy](#project-philosophy)), we also leverage some well-designed tools and libraries to enhance development efficiency and maintain best practices:
+While the project aims to implement many features from scratch (see [Project Philosophy](#project-philosophy)), I also leverage some well-designed tools and libraries to enhance development efficiency and maintain best practices:

 ### Frontend Libraries